OxaPayBlog: Аналитика о криптоплатежных шлюзах

 This stage is not about becoming a crypto expert.
 Its purpose is to prevent false assumptions before you go any further.

 Crypto payments do not behave like card or bank payments.
-Understanding a few core realities early will save you from confusion, support issues, and wrong expectations later.
+Understanding a few core realities early will help you avoid confusion, support issues, and incorrect expectations later.

 Crypto Payments Are Network-Based, Not Institution-Based